 - How do I order Be Clear on Cancer posters and leaflets?

-There is currently a local skin cancer pilot running in Devon, Cornwall and Somerset.
-This will finish on the 27 July 2014.
+There are no Be Clear on Cancer campaigns currently running in England.
+The most recent to run was a local skin cancer pilot, which took place in Devon, Cornwall and Somerset.
+This finished on the 27 July 2014.

 We will be updating information on this website on a regular basis, so please check back for all the latest details.
 In the meantime, resources from the national campaign that ran in 2013 are still available for immediate support and information.